-- The privacy of SCCMHA consumers, (including their records), are protected by several federal and state laws and regulations These protections continue even after the consumer no longer receives services from SCCMHA, or is no longer alive. - While you may not have to be an expert in each of these laws you do need to understand and follow the essential parts of them. - You need to recognize a Red Flag
+- The privacy of SCCMHA consumers, (including their records), are protected by several federal and state laws and regulations These protections continue even after the consumer no longer receives services from SCCMHA or is no longer alive. - While you may not have to be an expert in each of these laws you do need to understand and follow the essential parts of them. - You need to recognize a Red Flag

+- A red flag is a

+- Pattern,

+- Practice,

-- A red flag is a - Pattern, - Practice, - Or a specific activity that could indicate a violation of compliance rules, including Privacy rules, may have occurred. - You are expected to understand the various rules well enough so when you sense that something is not right - you see a red flag in your mind. - You should then contact your supervisor or the Compliance Office Hotline to resolve the potential problem.
+- You are expected to understand the various rules well enough so if you sense that something is not right - you see a red flag in your mind and recognize a potential problem. - You should then contact your supervisor or the Compliance Office Hotline to resolve the potential problem.